SamGree/Table-Tennis/README.md

    - First picture in main page 8 pictures from the gallery page is from unsplash.com free website https://unsplash.com/.
    - Second picture in the main page 4 pictures from the gallery I took It myself from a sigtuna club with permission.
    - I have use chatGPT for better explanation to make shorter text and rich meaning text.
-   - Text of the first page I used this webtite,(everyoneactive.com).
+   - Text of the first page I used this website https://www.everyoneactive.com